vacp2p/vac.dev/faq.md

 There are a few trade-offs that allow Waku to be more scalable and suitable for resource restricted devices than Whisper.
 It is worth noting that all of these are optional, and a Waku client can choose to get all the privacy benefits by turning these options off:

-1. Light client means mobile nodes don't relay messages that aren't their own
+1. Light client means mobile nodes don't relay messages that aren't their own.
-2. Mailserver for offline messaging means a mailserver knows which messages you are requesting and what your IP is
+2. Mailserver for offline messaging means a mailserver knows which messages you are requesting and what your IP is.
-3. Fetching messages by topic instead of bloom filter means there's less (none) false positives, which reveal that you care about certain topics more
+3. Fetching messages by topic instead of bloom filter means there's less (none) false positives, which reveal that you care about certain topics more.